jgpai/cloud-services/README.md

 * Tutorial on Medium: After you have completed the previous tutorial's survey.
 * Please complete the survey to unlock tutorial #4: [Survey](https://forms.gle/x1Ei6i6wBAee1vmNA).

+## Coming soon!
+(Tutorial #4)

+* Tutorial on Medium: After you have completed the previous tutorial's survey.
+* Please complete the survey to unlock a special surprise...

 # Initial registration

 Feel free to share with your friends and colleagues, it's still open: [Initial registration survey](https://jgp.ai/csreg).